Nuvalence/grpc-vehicle-demo/README.md

 ## REST API DESCRIPTION

 GET: /vehicle
-  - returns all the data that's been read into the repository (from 2019-2022)
+  - a unary endpoint that returns all the data that's been read into the repository (from 2019-2022)

 GET: /vehicle/{id}
-  - returns a specific vehicle detail by id
+  - a unary endpoint that returns a specific vehicle detail by id

 GET: /vehicle/details/{year}
-  - returns vehicle details for a given year but currently only has years 2019-2022 (inclusive)
+  - a unary endpoint that returns vehicle details for a given year but currently only has years 2019-2022 (inclusive)

 GET: /vehicle/allMakes
   - a unary endpoint (with no required input) that will return every car make found